Midgethacker/iready-hack/README.md

 # Extra

-credit to ArjhanToteck for originally making this but since his got deleted and he never updated anyways i decided to steal it also sometimes the lesson skipper doesnt work so just refresh the page and try again
+credit to ArjhanToteck for originally making this but his got deleted

+also sometimes the lesson skipper doesnt work so just refresh the page and try again